MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 7. On the User Form, choose the **Delete** button.

 The user still exists in the environment as disabled and continues to show in the Disabled Users list.
-To permanently delete from the environment, see [How to permanently delete users in Dataverse](#how-to-permanently-delete-users-in-dataverse).
+To permanently delete from the environment, see [Permanently delete users in Dataverse](#permanently-delete-users-in-dataverse).

 #### Option B: View and soft delete disabled users who were permanently deleted from Azure AD